 - Engaged as a financial consultant to a large technology company.
 Rob prepared an integrated financial model which forecasted the income statement, balance sheet, and cash flows of the business; the model assisted the company and its lender understand a complex revenue stream and the resulting implications on the company’s strategy.

-- Acted as proposal trustee for a Canadian book distributor.
+- Acted as Licensed Insolvency Trustee for proposals for a Canadian book distributor.
 Rob took a lead role in the negotiations between the company and its largest supplier, prepared cash flow projections for the business, assisted the company achieve maximum realizations under a sale process, drafted reports to court, and assisted the company in maximizing realizations to creditors.

 - Acted as court-appointed receiver for a chemical company located in Toronto.
 As part of this mandate, Rob oversaw the operations of the business, ran a 363-style stalking horse sales process, provided regular reporting to court, and ensured a smooth transition to the new purchaser.